click on photo to go back

 Above right: Rita Lupez and Santos Ortega in "Broken Wing" an episode of Lux Radio Theatre (Apr 14.
 1935)

-Along came The Robert Burns Panatela Program a comedy/variety (CBS-Radio 1932-33) which starred George Burns and his wife Gracie Allen.
-Although very much married, George and Gracie played "singles" on this show with Gracie setting George up in humorous situations of her making.
-Frank Knight and Santos Ortega were the show's announcers.
-Then on CBS-Radio in 1933-34 there was the comedy show The White Owl Program (more sponsoring cigars - perhaps that's how George got so attached to them!) a follow-up to the Panatela Show and also starring Burns and Allen.
+Then in 1933-34 there was the comedy show The White Owl Program on CBS-Radio (more sponsoring cigars - perhaps that's how George got so attached to them!) a follow-up to the Panatela Show and also starring Burns and Allen.
 Again Knight and Ortega were the announcers.

 Above right: Left agonized Santos Ortega, right hilarious Mr. Ortega.
 Pictures illustrating the versatility of performers in soap opera.
 Santos appeared then as John Lane, the sobbing, broken-hearted husband in Beyond These Valleys (CBS, 1940).